kryzyz22/SwitchCon/README.md

 The protocol is described in Protocol.md.
 It is a carbon copy of SwitchInputEmulator's protocol, with the addition of SL and SR.

-This was forked from [UARTSwitchCon](https://github.com/nullstalgia/UARTSwitchCon) and converted to be used as a standalone controller
+This was forked from [UARTSwitchCon](https://github.com/nullstalgia/UARTSwitchCon) and converted to be used as a standalone controller.